Dials and Hands

 This style is referred to in manufacturers catalogues of the time as “Luminous” or often simply “Radium”.
 The hands are sometimes referred to as “cathedral” hands because they look a bit like a stained glass leaded window.

-Luminous hands like this became widely used during World War One as an essential feature of a trench watch.
+Luminous hands like this became widely used during the First World War as an essential feature of a trench watch.
 The luminous effect was created by radioluminescent paint that used radium and other radioactive elements to power the glow, hence the name Radium for the style of hands.

 Back to the top of the page.